How Can I Improve my Credit Rating for a Mortgage?

 Having a good credit rating, also known as a ‘credit score,’ is crucial to be able to gain access to all lines of credit including loans, mortgages and even to be accepted for a credit card application.
-Without a good credit score, you will find there is a far higher chance that you will be turned down for loans, and if accepted, you will likely face having to pay higher interest rates.
+Without a good credit score, you will find there is a far higher chance that you will be turned down for loans, and if accepted, you will likely face having to pay higher interest rates on the mortgage you then take out.

 Luckily, your credit rating does not remain stagnant, and there are a number of possible ways in which you can help to improve it.
 In this guide, we have put together the best tips to help to improve your credit rating so that you have the best possible chance of being accepted for a loan or credit card in the future.